DIY

 The main logic is a single main.go

-file: model, update loop, view renderer, and SSH server setup all in ~330 lines.
+file: model, update loop, view renderer, and SSH server setup all in one place.